-The cost of building a website has always depended on factors like design, functionality, and development team expertise.
-However, 2025 brings new dynamics to the table, making websites more expensive than ever before.
+The cost of building a website has always depended on factors such as design, functionality, and the expertise of the development team.
 Let’s explore the key reasons behind the rising costs and why businesses must budget wisely for their web presence.

 Inflation and Rising Operational Costs

 Moreover, software licensing, hosting services, and premium tools used during website creation have also seen price hikes.
-As a result, businesses may find that even a basic website costs more compared to a few years ago.
+As a result, businesses may find that even a basic website costs more than it did a few years ago.

 What This Means for You:

-• Hosting, domain renewals, and SSL certificates may have incremental price increases annually.
+- Hosting, domain renewals, and SSL certificates may incur annual price increases.

 The Rise of Advanced Tools like AI, AR, and VR